Meaning Of Dual Diagnosis

 • The need for different professional teams to collaborate more than normal during treatment

-• The long-term, dynamic, and continually changing nature of dual diagnosis symptoms
+• The long-term, dynamic, and continually changing nature of indicators of illness

 • The need for ongoing re-assessment and re-evaluation of patients' needs

-• Possibility of combined medications during treatment causing negative reactions [8]
+• Possibility of combined medications during treatment leading to negative reactions

-• Possibility of medication typically used to treat one disorder exacerbating the other disorder
+• Possibility of medication typically used to treat one illness exacerbating the other illness

 • Previously not having received the correct support from either addiction or mental health services [7]